 Only 3% of the water on the planet is freshwater, and yet we use it for a significant percentage of our needs.
-As a result, conservation efforts are becoming more crutial than ever.
+As a result, conservation efforts are becoming more crucial than ever.
 According to the World Wildlife Foundation, one of the biggest culprits when it comes to water waste is lawn maintenance.

 Lawn Sprinkler Water Conservation Tips